Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Methodology

-To discretise the geometry, an unstructured hexahedral mesh is employed.
+To discretize the geometry, a structured multi-block hexahedral mesh is employed.
 The mesh is specifically designed to resolve the near-wall region adequately while maintaining sufficient accuracy in the pipe centre.
-The grid is uniformly distributed along the streamwise direction.
-In the radial direction a non-uniform geometric compression is applied to ensure adequate resolution at the wall and to avoid unnecessary cells in the centre of the tube.
-The transition is performed in a way to avoid significant skewness.
-At the pipe centre the cells are approximately cube shaped ($\Delta r\approx\Delta r\theta\approx\Delta z$).
-Several previous numerical studies have highlighted the importance of adequately resolving flow near rough or modulated walls \citep{busse2015,Chan2015,demaio}, typically recommending a minimum of 12--15 grid points per roughness element.
+The mesh is generated in Gmsh \cite{geuzaine2009gmsh} as a structured multi-block hexahedral grid for a straight circular pipe using transfinite curves and surfaces with recombination as illustrated in Figure \ref{fig:mesh}.
+The 3D mesh is obtained by extruding a straight circular cross-section in the streamwise direction.
+The circumferential resolution is controlled by the number of nodes along each arc, while the radial resolution is set by two transfinite progressions: a near-wall block with strong refinement and an interior block with milder stretching.
+The transition is performed in such a way as to avoid significant skewness.
+At the pipe centre the cells are approximately cube-shaped ($\Delta r\approx r\Delta \theta\approx\Delta z$).
+The straight-pipe mesh is then smoothly deformed to the wavy geometry by applying a streamwise-dependent radial scaling of the node coordinates so that the wall conforms as defined in~Eq.~\eqref{r}.
+Mesh validity was verified by checking that element Jacobians remain positive throughout the domain.
+On the spectral grid the velocity is discretized using Lagrange polynomials of order $N=9$ on Gauss-Lobatto-Legendre points, while pressure is represented using a $P_{N-2}$ formulation.
+Non-linear convective terms are dealiased by over-integration following the standard 3/2-rule implemented in Nek5000.
+Time advancement is performed using a semi-implicit scheme, with the Backward Differentiation Formula (BDF) for linear terms and extrapolation (EXT) for non-linear convective terms.
+Several previous numerical studies have highlighted the importance of adequately resolving flow near rough or modulated walls \cite{busse2015, Chan2015, demaio}, typically recommending a minimum of 12--15 grid points per roughness element.
 Although the present geometry involves smooth, large-scale periodic modulation rather than small-scale roughness, the adopted mesh provides 24--60 radial grid points, depending on the roughness amplitude.
 This ensures sufficient resolution of near-wall gradients and recirculation features, particularly as larger-amplitude cases occupy a greater portion of the radial domain.
-The numerical setup for the different pipe geometries under consideration are given in Table \ref{table:1} for the bulk Reynolds numbers $\Rey_b=2000$ and 5300.
+The numerical setup for the different pipe geometries under consideration is given in Table~\ref{table:1} for the bulk Reynolds numbers $Re_b = 2000$ and $5300$.
+For all geometries we consider twelve different bulk Reynolds numbers between $50$ and $5000$.